natecostello/van_two_point_oh/van/technical/tools/tools.md

 **Spray Gun** - One for spraying adhesive, and one for urethane.

-Examle: [Central Pneumatic HVLP](https://www.harborfreight.com/20-oz-hvlp-gravity-feed-air-spray-gun-62300.html) (16.99) - Not sure if we need the version with the regulator.
+Examle: [Central Pneumatic HVLP](https://www.harborfreight.com/20-oz-hvlp-gravity-feed-air-spray-gun-62300.html) (16.99) - Not sure if we need the version with the regulator. donkeyy test mispilling.